joslynnlee/unix-shell-demo/intro-to-UNIX.md

 ```
 $ ls
 ```
-To edit the file again, type:
+To edit the file you just generated in `nano`, type:
 ```
 $ nano example.txt
 ```
+To exit the interactive program, `CTRL-X`.

 ## 8. Revisiting `mv`

 Where are you?
 Use: